In this document:

 Alternate Screen After Creating a New Project

-If you see this screen after making a new project, click on the Explore and enable APIs option under the Getting Started section.
+If you see this screen after starting a new project, click on the Explore and enable APIs option under the Getting Started section.

 2. Searching the API Library